-How to schedule X threads (formerly Twitter)
+How to schedule X threads (formerly Twitter) for the future

 This post goes over how to schedule X threads (aka Tweetstorms)